 Burn hazard.
-Never operate lights with a damaged or missing lens cover.
+Never operate lights with a

+damaged or missing lens cover.
 Lamps are hot and pressurized while in use.
 Unprotected lamps can shatter, causing severe injury.
 (000277)

-- The area immediately surrounding the unit should be dry, clean, and free of debris. - Position and operate the unit on a firm, level surface. - If the unit is equipped with a frame grounding stud, follow the National Electrical Code (NEC), state, and local regulations when connecting.
+- The area immediately surrounding the unit should be dry, clean, and free of debris. - Position and operate the unit on a firm, level surface. - If the unit is equipped with a frame grounding stud, follow any local, state, and National Electrical Code (NEC) guidelines when connecting.